 1. Business structure

 Generally you will need to enter by establishing a new company, registering as a foreign company or acquiring an existing company.
-Within this you will need to choose between Australia’s most common structures.
+Within this you will need to choose between Australia’s most common structures. starting a business in australia for foreigners

 Establishing a new Australian company or subsidiary operating as an Australian company is a legal entity.
 In Australia you must be registered with the Australian Securities and Investments Commission (ASIC).

 Even if you decide to carry on business in Australia as a foreign company you need to be registered as such with ASIC.
-You will need to be eligible to do so and comply with ongoing regulations.
+You will need to be eligible to do so and comply with ongoing regulations. starting a business in australia for foreigners

 You can also choose to purchase an existing Australian company.
 You may be required to submit a formal proposal to the Australian Foreign Investment Review Board (FIRB).
 You can find more information regarding investing in Australian businesses here.